kyverno/kyverno/test/conformance/kuttl/validate/clusterpolicy/standard/variables/lazyload/README.md

 ## Expected Behavior

-The policy should not cause an error if the first condition passes.
-The policy should cause an error if the
+The policy should not cause an error if the first condition (any) passes.
+The policy should cause an error if the first condition (all) fails.

 ## Reference Issues